dotnet/orleans/Runtime-Implementation-Details/Consul-Deployment.md

 Consul is written in GO and is [open source](https://github.com/hashicorp/consul); compiled downloads are available for [Mac OS X, FreeBSD, Linux, Solaris and Windows](https://www.consul.io/downloads.html)

 ##Why Choose Consul?
-As an Orleans Membership Provider, Consul is a good choice when you need to deliver an on-premise solution which does not require your potential customers to have existing infrastructure **and** a co-operative IT provider.
+As an [Orleans Membership Provider](http://dotnet.github.io/orleans/Runtime-Implementation-Details/Cluster-Management), Consul is a good choice when you need to deliver an **on-premise solution** which does not require your potential customers to have existing infrastructure **and** a co-operative IT provider.
 Consul is a very lightweight single executable, has no dependencies and as such can easily be built into your own middleware solution.
-And when Consul is already your solution for discovering, checking and maintaining your microservices, it makes sense that Orleans membership doesn't introduce additional complexity.
+And when Consul is already your solution for discovering, checking and maintaining your microservices, it makes sense to fully integrate with Orleans membership for simplicity and ease of operation.
+We therefore implemented a membership table in Consul (also known as "Orleans Custom System Store"), which fully integrates with Orleans's [Cluster Management](http://dotnet.github.io/orleans/Runtime-Implementation-Details/Cluster-Management).

 ##Setting up Consul
-There is very extensive documentation available on Consul.io about setting up a stable Consul cluster and it doesn't make sense to repeat that here; however for your convenience we include this guide so you can very quickly get Orleans running with a standalone Consul agent.
+There is very extensive documentation available on [Consul.io](https://www.consul.io) about setting up a stable Consul cluster and it doesn't make sense to repeat that here; however for your convenience we include this guide so you can very quickly get Orleans running with a standalone Consul agent.

 1) Create a folder to install Consul into, e.g. C:\Consul